mching/old_pages/_posts/2017-01-08-Pokemon-Evolution.md

+---
+layout: post
-# Pidgey Evolution: Effects on Combat Power and Hit Points (Updated)
+title: Pidgey Evolution--Effects on Combat Power and Hit Points (Updated)
-Michael Ching
-January 8, 2017
+---

 I was evolving some Pokemon in Pokemon Go and wondered how much the Pokemon's attributes change after evolution.
 The attributes of interest were combat power (CP) and hit points (HP).
 I focused my analysis from Pidgeys because I had the most data points for this species.

 I collected data from a couple of days' evolution, available for viewing [here](https://docs.google.com/spreadsheets/d/1kzYLqVn0-sA0ffGscNco9QkkC_0bce22S7pafiUs0uE/edit?usp=sharing).
 Both times I was using a Lucky Egg.